c

 Rest and take it easy

-Your body has been in a parasympathetic state.
-Give it time to integrate the work.
+Your nervous system has just been calmed down.
+Give your body time to integrate the work.
 A quiet evening after your session lets the benefits settle in.

 Take a warm shower or bath